Still Into You: Background

 Paramore first performed "Still Into You" in Austin, Texas, as part of the South by Southwest festival.
 The song was then released as a single on March 14, 2013, and was put on Fueled by Ramen's YouTube channel as a lyric video.
-The lyrics are about Williams singing about her relationship with Chad Gilbert of New Found Glory and how her feelings seem to have stayed the same since they first met.
+The lyrics are about Williams' relationship with Chad Gilbert of New Found Glory and how her feelings seem to have stayed the same since they first met.

 In an interview with Spin, Williams said "'Still Into You' is definitely a love song.
 It's definitely happy.
 But to me anyway—and obviously I wrote it so maybe I'm biased, but —it's not a sappy love song. ...
 We've never done that before, and honestly I don't have a whole lot of experience writing love songs, or anyways lyrics that are like this."

 Composition

-"Still Into You" has been described as a power pop, pop rock, new wave, alternative rock, pop-punk and emo song with skeletal guitar lines similar to that of the artist Gotye, alternative dance glockenspiel and synths.
+"Still Into You" has been described as an alternative dance glockenspiel and synth-infused power pop, pop rock, new wave, alternative rock, pop-punk and emo song, with skeletal guitar lines similar to that of Australian musician Gotye.
 It was written in the key of F major and lacks a heavy guitar riff, for which Paramore is typically known and is replaced by a back beat on the drums.
 James Montgomery at MTV compared the song to the new wave band the Cars, saying it could pass for one of their B-sides.